 By Braden Turner

 At the 2018 Triennial Council, the Phi Beta Kappa Society will honor Lonnie G. Bunch III with the Distinguished Service to the Humanities Award for his significant, lifelong contributions to the field of history.
-His achievements include service on the Commission for the Preservation of the White House during the George W. Bush and Barack Obama administrations, as well as his work as the founding Director of the Smithsonian Institution's National Museum of African American History and Culture from 2005 to the present day.
+His achievements include service on the Committee for the Preservation of the White House during the George W. Bush and Barack Obama administrations, as well as his work as the founding Director of the Smithsonian Institution's National Museum of African American History and Culture from 2005 to the present day.
 The award, given every three years, was established in 1970 by a gift of $25,000 to the Society from Mr. and Mrs. William B. Jaffe.
 It includes a cash prize and a medal named for the Jaffes.

 Bunch first became interested in history as a way to contextualize the struggles of growing up as an African American man in a predominantly Italian community.
 “There were people that treated me wonderfully and people that hurt me, and I wanted to understand why,” he explains.
 “And so, initially, reading history was my way of… trying to understand my life better, but it also allowed me to understand the country better.”
 Bunch’s interest in history followed him from childhood into his professional life, eventually earning him a B.A.
 (1974) and M.A.
 (1976) from American University.